rhart/vertx-maven-plugin/README.md

 	</plugin>

 Sometimes you want automatic execution of the plugin, for example when doing integration testing.
-To do this you can run the plugin in <execution> scenarios and use the <daemon>true</daemon> configuration option to prevent vert.x from running indefinitely.
+To do this you can run the plugin in Maven execution scenarios and use the daemon=true configuration option to prevent vert.x from running indefinitely.

 	<plugin>
 		<groupId>org.vertx</groupId>